gchq/sleeper/docs/01-getting-started.md

 AWS environment variables or configuration on the host machine, that will be propagated to the Docker container when you use `sleeper`.

+You can also upgrade the CLI to a different version with `sleeper cli upgrade`.

 ### Deployment environment

 You can use the AWS CDK to create an EC2 instance in a VPC that is suitable for deploying Sleeper.
 Run these commands to